Price to Earnings Ratio Calculator

 To calculate the price/earnings ratio, you need two elements:

 - Price per share - the market price of a stock.
-This value heavily depends on the supply and demand on the market.
+This value heavily depends on the supply and demand of the market.

-- Earnings per share - the profit which a company gains from each outstanding share of common stock.
-If a company doesn't have any net income, but only net losses, it won't have a P/E ratio.
+- Earnings per share - the profit that a company gains from each outstanding share of common stock.
+If a company doesn't have any net income but only net losses, it won't have a P/E ratio.
+Visit our earnings per share calculator to learn more about earnings per share.

 How to calculate the price/earnings ratio?